kevgo/text-runner/documentation/user-defined-actions.md

 </a>

-To see the node types run `text-run debug --ast <filename>` You can also iterate
+To see the node types run `text-runner debug --ast <filename>` You can also iterate
 <code type="action-arg">region</code> manually.
 Each element has these
 attributes: